24H VINYLE with Music Is My Sanctuary, 1st Marathon of Its Kind, Back at SAT

 PAN M 360: Your wide-ranging musical culture means that you’re always able to come up with new ideas.
 Can we have a sneak preview of this Saturday-Sunday edition?
 What styles and types of production do you plan to put forward?

 Lexis: I always adapt the program according to the particularities of the venue and the times of each DJ.
 This edition is divided into two parts: Saturday night in the main hall is obviously more club/dancefloor oriented, ranging from disco to techno and house.
-Sunday’s portion is ever more eclectic, ranging from jazz to hip-hop, soul and reggae, and concluding with a natural crescendo for the final hours of the marathon.
+Sunday’s portion is ever more eclectic, ranging from jazz to hip-hop, soul, and reggae, and concludes with a natural crescendo for the final hours of the marathon.

 PAN M 360: Vinyl is a subculture that has lasted and will last, whatever its detractors think.
 Why do you think this is the case?